SOFTS-London cocoa slips after hitting more than 2-1/2-year peak

 SUGAR

-* Dealers were awaiting Brazilian industry group Unica's production report for the centre-south region covering the second half of October.
+* Brazilian industry group Unica said Brazil's centre-south region produced 2.11 million tonnes of sugar in the second half of October.

-* Sugar production is expected at 1.88 million tonnes, a 117.7% year-on-year increase, according to S&P Global Commodity Insights.
+* S&P Global Commodity Insights forecast the region would produce just 1.88 million tonnes.

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))